 Audio-wise, the game is great – with the ambient sounds, the perfect sound effects and the cries and growls of apes and humans alike.
 For me, the sound fully immersed me as I played the game the other day.

 Me being a stupid, immature ape:

-Crisis on the Planet of the Apes has its flaws, but it also has some great mechanics which could really help other games moving forward into VR.
-The game is equally split into a narrative, combat and climbing experience, each with their own strengths and weaknesses yet all with their memorable moments.
+Crisis on the Planet of the Apes has its flaws, but it also has some great mechanics which could really help other games transition and evolve into VR.
+The game is equally split into a narrative, combat and climbing experience, each with its own strengths and weaknesses yet all with their memorable moments.
 I personally really enjoyed the new cover mechanics and I was intrigued enough to play the story all the way through to see how the game ended.
 However, I would like the developers to maybe add a free-roam mode for those of us who don’t have motion sickness and maybe an option to spin in-game with a button rather than turning in real life.
 If you like the Planet of the Apes reboot films then this game should be on your list of games to experience, for everyone else, if you like cover-based shooters or narrative-driven games then be sure to check it out!

-Since posting the review, there has been a massive update to Crisis on the planet of the apes.
+Since posting the review, there has been a massive update to Crisis on the Planet of the Apes.
 You can now rotate using buttons on the controller, walking has been redefined, you can’t lose your weapon when you drop it, and numerous fixes have been put in place.
 For me, the fact they have implemented the button-rotate instantly made this game much more appealing and accessible for me.
 As such, I’ve adjusted my rating from 8/10 to 8.5/10.

 Crisis On the Planet of the Apes£11.99